Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 54.3% of residents work from home, which may reflect COVID-19 conditions.
+According to the 2021 Census, a high 54.3% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 2,475 trips per day across all routes, equating to approximately 293 weekly trips per individual stop.

 Frequently Asked Questions - Transport